-The classes typically cover popular hunting related content and teach firearm and archery safety.
+The hunter education classes typically cover popular hunting-related content and teach firearm and archery safety.
 Most also include a range session and make sure that the person is competent with their weapons.
-The class also covers hunting specific activities such as using a climbing treestand and how to use the safety harnesses.
+The class also covers hunting-specific activities such as using a climbing treestand and how to use the safety harnesses.

 This is to promote reproduction and protect the younglings to ensure a healthy population for the species.
 Seasons are also set around the quality of the fur for furbearers.
-This provides that the fur is taken when the pelt is at its thickest, which increases the pelts desirability and value.
-Of course in an all-out SHTF, hunting seasons would be the least of your worry.
+This provides that the fur is taken when the pelt is at its thickest, which increases the pelt’s desirability and value.
+Of course in an all-out SHTF, hunting seasons would be the least of your worries.

 Most species you hunt will have a different type of ammo needed for each, even if you hunt them with the same gun.
 One of the best examples is using a 12 gauge shotgun for squirrel, turkey, and dove.

 Ethics in hunting is essential.
-A lot of people think hunters just want to hurt animals, but that could not be further from the truth.
-A hunters goal should be to take the animal as quick and as painless as possible.
+A lot of people think hunters just want to hurt wildlife, but that could not be further from the truth.
+A hunter’s goal should be to take the animal as quickly and as painlessly as possible.
 Shot placement can be critical.